invisibleroads/invisibleroads-tutorials/dance-rueda.rst

 Chisme [#SalsaInternational]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- :ref:`Open break` with his right hand under her left hand.
+- :ref:`Open hold` with his right hand under her left hand.
 - Clockwise wrap enchufla
 - Man unravels woman with his right hand so that she spins clockwise to his right as he performs a standard :ref:`Enchufla rueda` with the woman on his left.